-These little discs are slightly smaller than a 10 pence piece (and slightly larger than a dime) at 22mm.
-They're ideal for polishing small scale metal pieces of work such as jewellery, and they work a real treat.
+These little buffing wheels are slightly smaller than a 10-pence piece (and slightly larger than a dime) at 22mm.

-There are three grades and it's best to use all three consecutively, working your way through from Green which is medium grit, then the fine Orange and finishing with the Pink which is extra fine.
+There are three grades and it's best to use all three consecutively, working your way through from Green which is medium grit, then the fine Orange and finishing with the Pink, extra fine.

-Using them in this way will result in different textures along the way so if you like the lustre that the green has left, stop there.
-Otherwise move on to the orange and pink to leave you with a really nice sheen on your work.
+Using them in this way will result in different textures as you move through each polisher, so if you like the lustre that the green has left, stop there.
+Otherwise, move on to the orange and pink to leave you with a really nice sheen on your work.

-They are made of cotton and impreganted with the abrasive, aluminium oxide.
+They are made of cotton and impregnated with abrasive, aluminium oxide.
 There is no need for an additional polishing compound.

-Attach them to a regular screw mandrel and fix into your Dremel, pendant dril or flexible shaft and set the speed to between 5,000-7,000 and away you go!
+Attach them to a regular screw mandrel and fix them into your Dremel, pendant drill or flexible shaft, set the speed to between 5,000-7,000 and away you go!

 EVEFLEX Twist Radial Bristle Polishing Discs

-When you're polishing fine, intricate jewelry, you can spend longer cleaning off the polish than you do actually making or repairing.
-Wouldn't it be great if there was some way of polishing fine, intricate jewelry, but without making a mess?
+When polishing fine, intricate jewelry, you can spend longer cleaning off the polish than you do actually making or repairing.
+Wouldn't it be great if there was some way of polishing such items without making a mess?
 Here's where the radial bristle discs come into their own.